7 Great Farm Fence Maintenance Tips for Lasting Durability

 Spring: Walk the perimeter after thaws and heavy rain.
 Fix washouts, rebuild footing at gates, and re-establish clear zones before growth takes off.

 Summer: Heat exposes weaknesses.
 Monitor tension, treat rust early, and seal or stain exposed wood to limit checking and UV damage.
+Regular inspections paired with proper Farm Fence Installation techniques ensure your fence endures year-round conditions.

 Fall: Remove leaves and limbs that trap moisture, touch up coatings, and test energizers and grounds ahead of winter.